mmcaulif/unstable-baselines/README.md

 * create logging function
 * create train on env function in baseline class
 * clean up vmap usage in dqn. dont use two seperate loss functions, use: jax.vmap(partial(func, non vector parameters))(vector parameters) - need to look back at this
-* focus on ddpg while strugling to debug a2c, maybe try implement multiple steps
+* focus on ddpg while struggling to debug a2c, maybe try implement multi-step
+* get q-function portion of ddpg working then policy, then convert to td3